samsonllam/SamsonBlog/content/posts/2018-07-12--Asia-MSP-Summit/index.md

  ![](./34689872_10155757666098681_4092567816874491904_o.jpg)

-`Asia MSP Summit` gathered 100+ Microsoft Student Partners (MSP) from 15 countries.
-I was the lucky one who had the chance to join this amazing summit.
+June 26-30, 2018 are the remarkable dates to all `Microsoft Student Partners` (MSP) from around the globe, as 100+ exceptional partners from 15 countries were cordially invited for the yearly summit in Taipei.
+Being one of the 8 Hong Kong representatives, I felt like the weight of the entire regional batch had been lifted from my shoulders, ever since I was delegated a speech on how HKMSP accelerated my technology career and transferred my view on the contemporary FinTech landscape.

 ![](./IMG_1264.jpg)
 ![](./IMG_1412.JPG)

-## 8 Hong Kong MSP

-In Asia MSP Summit, 8 Hong Kong MSP were nominated to Taipei and brought some changes to our life.

 ![](./EUNS1508.JPG)

 ## Ice-Breaker Night

 Ice-breaker night was held on the first day night.
-I was sitting with other country MSP.
-Although we had different nationality, religion, and culture, we talked so happy in a wonderful night.
-One thing I remember the most was that Vietnam MSP, Hung, and I talked about how Hong Kong culture influences Vietnam and how Vietnam culture brings to Hong Kong.
+All MSP had dinner together.
+Although we had different nationality, religion, and culture, we had a wonderful night.

 ![](./36002776_197802024388109_1343785521914052608_o.jpg)
 ![](IMG_1354.JPG)

 ## MSP Highlight

-It was my pleasure to be selected as HKMSP representative to have a speech in MSP Highlight.
-The topic was HKMSP achievements and experience through the year.
-Throughout my preparation and speech, I realized that I really learned so many things from Microsoft in this year.
+It was my pleasure to have a speech in MSP Highligh.
+Throughout my preparation and speech, I found that HKMSP gave me so many things in this year.

 ![](./IMG_1385.JPG)
 ![](./37245001_10214465853098872_4104530778262601728_o.jpg)

 ## Hour of AI Workshop & Hackathon

-I did not expect that I could learn new skill in the summit before.
+I did not expect that I could learn a new skill in the summit before.
 In second day I was surprised that I could try my hand at building my first Machine Learning model in Microsoft Machine Learning Studio during Hour of AI Workshop.
-Then in the third day, we have an exciting hackathon in the whole day.
-The challange was to contextualize customer data and predict the likelihood a user will stay at 100 different hotel groups for Expedia.
+In the third day, we have an exciting hackathon in the whole day.

 ![](./XLPV5307.JPG)

 ## Make New Friend

-It was an unforgettable experience for me, I have made many friends.
-I really hope I have an opportunity to meet them again.
+It was an unforgettable experience.
+I have made many friends and really hope that we can meet again.

 ![](./IMG_1544.JPG)